TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Battery tech

-Developing and manufacturing solid-state batteries on a large scale is one of the biggest challenges for the battery industry.
-The ambition is to create solid-state batteries to suit electric vehicles.
-Engineers plan to substantially surpass the performance, safety, and processing limitations of lithium-ion batteries.
+One of the biggest challenges for the battery industry is developing and manufacturing solid-state batteries on a large scale.
+The ambition is to create solid-state batteries suitable for electric vehicles.
+Engineers plan to substantially surpass lithium-ion batteries' performance, safety, and processing limitations.

 The limits of future batteries are endless, and there is an array of exciting concepts besides lithium-ion and solid-state batteries.
-For example, IBM's battery is sourced from seawater and outperforms lithium-ion.
-The IBM technology is suitable for electric vehicles too, and they are working with Mercedes-Bens to develop the idea into a viable commercial battery.
+For example, IBM's battery is sourced from seawater and outperforms lithium-ion batteries.
+IBM technology is suitable for electric vehicles, too, and they are working with Mercedes-Benz to develop the idea into a viable commercial battery.

-"By 2049, the battery revolution will remodel truck stops into quick resting places to charge electric lorries, enabling vehicles to travel far greater distances from a single battery charge," says Nick Long, European Network Manager, SNAP.
+"By 2049, the battery revolution will remodel truck stops into quick resting places to charge electric lorries, enabling vehicles to travel far greater distances from a single battery charge," says Nick Long, European Strategic Partnership & Development Manager, SNAP.

 THE PEOPLE